vgnenov/Graffiti-Removal-Project/README.md

-### An interactive table that filters the graffiti based on your ZIP code.
+### An interactive table that filters the graffiti based on your ZIP code and displays results

 Table was created using HTML/CSS